-The past year has really been the peak of how many things I have piled onto my plate.
-Between being a resident assistant at college, riding on a competitive intercollegiate equestrian team, buying and riding a new horse, maintaining a 3.5 GPA with six classes, working to support my horse, being in a healthy relationship, creating and writing my own blog, as well as writing for several other sites, and trying to have a social life, it can be tough to keep my head above the water sometimes.
-So the question is, how do I do it?
+My junior and senior years were really the peak of how many things I had piled onto my plate.
+Between being a Resident Assistant at college, riding on and captaining a competitive intercollegiate equestrian team, buying and riding a new horse, maintaining a GPA to graduate with honors while taking 21+ credits for a major and a minor, working to support my horse, being in a healthy relationship, creating and writing my own blog, and trying to have a social life, it could be tough to keep my head above the water sometimes.
+So the question is, how did I do it?

 - BUY AN AGENDA – This sounds so simple, and it is.
 When you have so many different things to keep track of, an agenda is your best friend.
 I purchase a new daily planner each year and I try to find one with a fun pattern on it so I am more likely to use it (Lilly Pulitzer always has ones with beautiful patterns inside and out).
 I like to plan and write down EVERYTHING that I am committed to inside my agenda.
 This helps prevent me from forgetting about something I need to do and makes it much easier to figure out what task I need to complete first.

 - USE YOUR PHONE – Most smartphones have a calendar app of some sort.
 I eat, sleep, and breathe by mine.
 By scheduling out my time in my phone’s calendar and color coding it, I know where I need to be and when I need to be there.
 Plus the colors make it all a little more fun.
 It makes finding time for yourself a lot less stressful.
 Speaking of that…